 These studies focused on broad issues such as innovation policy, knowledge economy, and technology, mainly to inform government policies.
-Technical assistance, accounting for 34 percent of innovation-related AAA, focused on strengthening institutions and clients' capacity to implementing innovation projects.
-The Sustainable Development Network accounted for 53 percent of technical assistance projects, and the Poverty Reduction and Economic Management Network had the most ESW projects (39 percent) (appendix figure D.1).
+Technical assistance, accounting for 34 percent of innovation-related AAA, focused on strengthening institution and client capacity to implement innovation projects.
+The Sustainable Development Network accounted for 53 percent of technical assistance projects, and the Poverty Reduction and Economic Management Network had the most ESW projects (39 percent) (Appendix Figure D.1).